 As this example shows, our reactions and feelings may mean more than we consciously know.
 In some traditions such as Tibetan Buddhism, mindfulness translates as “to remember.”
 This process of witnessing our emotions and our physical sensations requires remembering to push the pause button before our automatic reactions take hold.
 In a disagreement between couples, this may mean agreeing to a time-out, or the pause may be as subtle as one breath—a period between two sentences.
 Pausing gives us the space to be aware without becoming stuck in automatic reactions, attacking back, or inwardly growing smaller and losing the essence of our feelings, which are usually quite valid.

-This pause also gives us time to consolidate our understanding of our self.
-Jill recognized an old memory: that of being discounted, unheard, or dismissed.
+This pause also gives us time to consolidate our understanding of ourselves.
+Jill recognized an old memory: that of being discounted, unheard or dismissed.
 She also understood that when anger dominates, the more important issues get lost.

 Being Alert to Underlying Emotions